 “Fragrance” is an umbrella term that companies use to hide synthetic chemicals that you are trying to avoid.
 Using the term “unscented” is beyond deceptive, it's an outright lie!
 This trick originally provided perfume manufacturers the ability to conceal trade secrets.
 These loopholes were created only to protect their formula so that another company couldn't duplicate their particular scent.

-Fragrance is not just one thing; it’s a combination of many chemicals.
+Fragrance is not just one thing; it combines many chemicals.
 So while the label might read “fragrance,” the product could be comprised of hundreds or thousands of different compounds.
-It stands to reason that this is why so often, people who experience allergic reactions to fragrances are unable to identify any one particular scent that triggers a reaction because there are so many.
+It stands to reason that this is why so often, people who experience allergic reactions to fragrances cannot identify any particular scent that triggers a reaction because there are so many.

 Parfum manufacturers know this “fragrance loophole” in federal labeling law means that the ingredients added to provide a pleasant scent, or to mask a bad one, need only be listed under the generic term “fragrance.”